Diane Parry: Juniors

-Parry has a career-high ITF junior combined ranking of world No. 1, attained on 21 October 2019.
+Parry reached a career-high ITF junior combined ranking of world No. 1 on 21 October 2019.
 She was designated ITF Junior World Champion for 2019.

 2017: WTA Tour debut

 She made her WTA Tour main-draw debut at the French Open thanks to a wildcard, partnering Giulia Morlet; they were defeated by the 13th-seeded pair of Kiki Bertens and Johanna Larsson, in two sets in the first round.

 Parry won her first ITF Circuit tournament in Hammamet, Tunisia, partnering Yasmine Mansouri.

-2018-19: Grand Slam debut
+2018–2019: Major debut

-She made her Grand Slam singles debut at the 2018 French Open, entering the qualifying event as a wildcard, where she upset No. 5 seed, Jana Fett, in the first round before losing to Rebecca Šramková in the second.
+She made her Grand Slam singles qualifying debut at the 2018 French Open, entering the qualifying event as a wildcard, where she upset No. 5 seed Jana Fett in the first round, before losing to Rebecca Šramková in the second.

-Parry made her Grand Slam singles main-draw debut at the 2019 French Open as a wildcard, losing in the second round to No. 20 seed Elise Mertens after having won against Vera Lapko in the first.
+Parry made her major singles main-draw debut at the 2019 French Open as a wildcard, losing in the second round to No. 20 seed Elise Mertens, after having won against Vera Lapko in the first.
 Later that year, she also made her US Open debut as a wildcard, losing in the first round against Kristýna Plíšková.